birdandhike.com logo

 Pricklypear can be difficult to identify; sometimes it is better to just call it a pricklypear and let it go at that.

-Tulip Pricklypear is locally common (not found everywhere, but can be abundant where it occurs) component of vegetation communities on well-drained sandy, gravelly, and rocky soils along washes and on upper bajadas and moderate slopes into the lower mountains in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zones.
+Tulip Pricklypear is locally common (not found everywhere, but they can be abundant where it occurs) component of vegetation communities on well-drained sandy, gravelly, and rocky soils along washes and on upper bajadas and moderate slopes into the lower mountains in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zones.
 Occasionally found in the Transition (Yellow Pine Forests) and Canadian (Pine-Fir Forest) life zones.

 Tulip Pricklypear (Opuntia phaeacantha)

-Around Las Vegas, this species is most easily seen at Red Rock Canyon NCA in the Willow Springs area where dense stands occurs between the Lost Creek Trailhead and the Willow Springs Picnic Area.
+Around Las Vegas, this species is most easily seen at Red Rock Canyon NCA in the Willow Springs area where dense stands occur between the Lost Creek Trailhead and the Willow Springs Picnic Area.

 Family: Cactus (Cactaceae).